 The picture above shows the Hero Badge for Grace Hopper.
 Her badge takes 15 sessions to complete.
 If students are only practicing once per day (recommended), than this badge will take 15 days for a student to complete.
 This might be too long and discourage students from attaining their first badge.

 If a student has selected a reward that they no longer want to work towards they can change to a new one without losing their progress.
 All the puzzle pieces that the student has earned on their previous reward will be transferred to their new one.

 Read Choosing a Reward Article.

 Every day your students practice, ClassHero will create action items and a practice summary for you to review.
-Resolve the action items before or after practice each day to ensure a healthy experience.

 Your practice summary shows which students are meeting, approaching or below practice goals.
 This gives you a snapshot of the skill fluency of your class.